(Chorioretinitis; Choroiditis; Retinitis; Retinal Vasculitis; Vitritis)

 - Exposure to pets, raw or undercooked meat, or contaminated water

-- HLA-A29 gene
+- Having the HLA-A29 gene

-- Blurred or loss of vision
+- Blurry or loss of vision

-- Seeing floating objects in your vision
+- Seeing floating objects

 - Sensitivity to light or glare